StackVista/stackstate-docs/configure/health/send-health-data.md

 ## Send health to StackState

-Health can be sent in one JSON message via HTTP POST.
-For example:
+Health can be sent in one JSON message via HTTP POST or using the StackState CLI command [sts health send](../../develop/reference/cli_reference.md#sts-health-send).

 {% tabs %}
 {% tab title="curl" %}